-Bob Godfrey serves as the state representative of the General Assembly’s 110th District in Danbury.
-Now in his 15th term in the House of Representatives, he has a leadership role as Deputy Speaker Pro Tempore, and is a member of the Judiciary, Executive and Legislative Nominations, and Legislative Management Committees.
+Bob Godfrey is the Connecticut state representative serving the General Assembly’s 110th District in Danbury.
+Now in his 17th term in the House of Representatives, he has a leadership role as Deputy Speaker Pro Tempore, and is a member of the Judiciary, Executive and Legislative Nominations, Regulations Review, and Legislative Management Committees.

 Godfrey was one of Connecticut’s 7 presidential electors in 2016 for Hillary Rodham Clinton.